SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 $$\mathcal{D^\prime}|_{\mathbf{x}_S}$$ and
 $$\mathcal{D}|_{\mathbf{x}_S}$$ in some fitting norm, e.g. the total variation or Kullback-Leibler divergence.
 This is hard to achieve, since to establish such bounds one would need many samples of the dataset conditions on each of the exponentially many subsets.

-Taking any image $\mathbf{x}$ from Imagenet for example and conditioning on a subset $S$ of pixels, there probably exists no second image with the same values on $S$ when the set size is larger than 20.
+Taking any image $$\mathbf{x}$$ from Imagenet for example and conditioning on a subset $$S$$ of pixels, there probably exists no second image with the same values on $$S$$ when the set size is larger than 20.
 These conditional distributions thus cannot be sampled in most high-dimensional datasets and no quality bounds can be derived.

 In the next post we discuss how this problem can be overcome by replacing the modeling of the